Powell River Heat Pump Top-Up

 - You must convert your primary heating system from fossil fuel (oil, natural gas, propane) to an electric air source heat pump.

-How to Apply
+How to apply

 - Carefully read the Program Requirements and Additional Terms and Conditions to confirm your eligibility.

 - Have an eligible heat pump installed.
-See the mini-split air source heat pump, central system air source heat pump, air-to-water heat pump rebate, or combination space and water heat pump rebate pages for eligibility requirements.
+See the ductless mini-split heat pump rebate, central ducted heat pump rebate, air-to-water heat pump rebate, or combination space and water heat pump rebate pages for eligibility requirements.

 - Once your upgrades are installed, complete the online application and upload all supporting documentation including copies of all receipts and invoices.
 See sample invoices.
-No additional application is required for the municipal top-up.
-The top-up will be added to your rebate payment if you are in the participating municipality.